markiewiczjulian/markiewicz_julian_website/README.md

 # How to run

 To run this website locally you should install Hugo at least version 0.74.x (extended version).
-After this you can run
+After this you can run:

 `hugo server -t hello-friend-ng`